annes99/Interactive-Form/README.md

 ## Features

-* Validating user input
+* Validating user input only with JavaScript
-* Form Validation Messages
+* Form validation messages
-* Form Works Without JavaScript
+* Form provides error messages in real time
+* Form provides error message that changes depending on the error (email)

 ## Technologies